The low-rank hypothesis of complex systems: Preliminaries on singular value decomposition

 \item Roy and Vetterli's effective rank \cite{Roy2007} or Cangelosi and Goriely's information dimension \cite{Cangelosi2007} is here called \textit{erank}.
 It is defined as

 where $H(p_1,...,p_r) = -\sum_{i=1}^r p_i \log p_i$ is the Shannon (spectral) entropy, measured in nat, as a function of the singular value mass function

 Note that the square of the singular values could be used to define the singular value mass function, as in Ref.~\cite{Alter2000}.
 Among other interesting properties, the erank satisfies $1 \leq \mathrm{erank}(A) \leq r$ and it is naturally related to the minimum coefficient rate~\cite{Campbell1960} (see Ref.~\cite[Sec.
 3]{Roy2007} for more details).
+Moreover, the maximum Shannon entropy is reached for a distribution of identical singular values ($\mathrm{erank}(A) = r \leq N$).
+Intuitively, this means that the erank measures the uniformity of the singular value distribution.
+For example, the erank of the singular values $(1,1,1,1,1,0,0,0,0,0)$ is 5, the erank of $(5, 1, 1, 1, 1, 1, 1, 1, 1, 1)$ is approximately 7.9, and the erank of $(30, 1, 1, 1, 1, 1, 1, 1, 1, 1)$ is approximately 2.8.

-\item Let $A = A_\ell + X$ where $A_\ell$ is a (deterministic) matrix of unknown rank $\ell$ and $X$ is some noise random matrix.
+\item Let $A = A_\ell + R$ where $A_\ell$ is a (deterministic) matrix of unknown rank $\ell$ and $R$ is some noise random matrix.
 Based on Ref.~\cite[Definition 4.2]{Perry2009} and Ref.~\cite{Gavish2014}, the \textit{optimal threshold} $\tau^*(A)$ is defined as

 where $\hat{A}(\tau)$ is the $\tau$-truncated SVD of $A$ and $\|\cdot\|$ is some matrix norm (e.g., spectral norm, Frobenius norm).
-Intuitively, the problem of finding $\tau^*(A)$ is the problem of finding the singular values of the rank--$\ell$ matrix $A_\ell$ (signal matrix) by removing the ``noisy" singular values of $A$ due to $\gamma X$.
-When the level of noise is unknown, under some conditions on $X$, the optimal threshold
+Intuitively, the problem of finding $\tau^*(A)$ is the problem of finding the singular values of the rank--$\ell$ matrix $A_\ell$ (signal matrix) by removing the ``noisy" singular values of $A$ due to $\gamma R$.
+When the level of noise is unknown, under some conditions on $R$, the optimal threshold

 minimizes the Frobenius norm $\|A_\ell - \hat{A}(\tau)\|_F$ in the limit of infinite matrices~\cite[Corollary 3 and Theorem 1]{Gavish2014}, where $\sigma_{\mathrm{med}}$ is the median of the observed singular value distribution of the weight matrix $A$ and $\mu_{\mathrm{med}}$ is the median of a Mar{\v{c}}enko-Pastur probability density function.
 The median $\mu_{\mathrm{med}}$ is generally unknown, but can be computed as explained in Ref.~\cite[p.5046]{Gavish2014}.
 These results, based on random matrix theory~\cite{Benaych-Georges2012}, are all rigorous in an asymptotic framework under specific conditions given in Ref.~\cite{Gavish2014}.
 We define $\mathrm{thrank}(A)$ has the number of singular values above the optimal singular value threshold $\tau^*(A)$, i.e.,